January 15, 2013

 Seal the leaks with mastic sealant.
 This is a liquid that is used to join surfaces together while remaining flexible even after it dries.
 This allows it to move as your ducts expand and contract during hot and cold season respectively.
 Do NOT use duct tape.
 Even though it’s called DUCT tape, it won’t be a permanent solution to sealing air ducts.

-They will ensure a complete sealing of air ducts in your Sarasota area home by using a special fan before and after sealing.
-This will locate all the leaks and ensure that all of your air ducts are fully repaired.
+They will ensure a complete sealing of air ducts in your Florida home by using a special fan before and after sealing.
+This will locate all the leaks and ensure that all your air ducts are fully repaired.